* Summers in surprise withdrawal from Fed chair

 smaller rival Boise Inc for about $1.28 billion to boost

 its container board capacity.
 Packaging Corp of America shares

-U.S. industrial production rose in August as a bounce-back
+Industrial production rose in August as a bounce-back in

 sign for the economy after growth got off to a slow start in the